North Carolina Business Startup Guides

 Before you move forward with starting a business, be sure to do these three things:

-- Talk to other entrepreneurs in Highlands.
-Get their candid feedback on what it takes to start a successful business.
+- Talk to other entrepreneurs in Chapel Hill.
+Get their take on what it's really like to be an entrepreneur.

-- We recommend reading Characteristics of Successful Entrepreneurs.
+- We recommend reading Why Small Businesses Fail.
 For aspiring new entrepreneurs, it's a must read article.

-To give you a better feel for Highlands demographics for small businesses, we have tabulated the small business sizes, based on number of employees, for business in Highlands.
+To give you a better feel for Chapel Hill demographics for small businesses, we have tabulated the small business sizes, based on number of employees, for business in Chapel Hill.

-As a new Highlands entrepreneur, you may also be interested in the table below.
-It shows how many businesses there are in Highlands for each business category.
+As a new Chapel Hill entrepreneur, you may also be interested in the table below.
+It shows how many businesses there are in Chapel Hill for each business category.
 By looking at this chart, you can get a general sense for how much competition there is in the business niche that you are pursuing.

-As a final piece of advice, remember that because you are opening a business in Highlands, it's very important that you make sure no other North Carolina company is using the business name you want to use.
+There's one other important factor when naming a business.
+Since you are starting a business in Chapel Hill, it's imperative that you check now that no other North Carolina company is using the business name you want to use.

-A critical step is ensuring that your business is formed as a legal entity that is separate from its owners.
-Doing so will separate you from personal liability for business debts and obligations.
+It's essential that your business is formed as a legal entity that is separate from its owners.
+Among other things, forming a legal entity for the business limits your liabilities.

 The entity you form can be a corporation, LLC, sole proprietorship, partnership or other structure.

-Incorporation is a very common way to legally create a business entity.
+Incorporating is a very popular way to form a business.
 Of course, you have to decide which type of corporation to form and where to incorporate.
-Just because you are starting a business in North Carolina, you don't necessarily have to incorporate in North Carolina.
-In fact, you can incorporate wherever you want.
+If you are starting a business in North Carolina, you don't necessarily have to incorporate in North Carolina.
+As it turns out, you are allowed to incorporate wherever you want.
 For example, it's very popular to incorporate in Delaware, and incorporating in Nevada has become very trendy as well.
 Don't forget, though, that you will have to register as a foreign entity in all states that you do business in.

-There's a lot to know about forming a company.
-We recommend you read some of the educational articles about company formation that are availabe on our site, such as Why Incorporate in Delaware.
-You may also want to seek the advice of an attorney.
-Finally, if you are starting a business in Highlands, North Carolina, our information on Incorporating in North Carolina may be a useful resource if you decide to incorporate in North Carolina.
+There are many nuances to forming a company.
+We recommend you read some of the educational articles about company formation that are availabe on our site, such as Offshore Company Formation.
+You should also consider getting professional assistance from your business lawyer.
+Finally, if you are starting a business in Chapel Hill, North Carolina, our information on Incorporating in North Carolina may be a useful resource if you decide to incorporate in North Carolina.

-More Entrepreneurial Resources for Starting a Business in Highlands, North Carolina
+More Entrepreneurial Resources for Starting a Business in Chapel Hill, North Carolina

-Here are more links that we believe will help you be successful in starting a business in Highlands.
+Here are more links that we believe will help you be successful in starting a business in Chapel Hill.

-- Resources for Highlands, North Carolina Entrepreneurs - Browse a variety of resources we've collected to assist Highlands entrepreneurs.
+- Resources for Chapel Hill, North Carolina Entrepreneurs - Browse a variety of resources we've collected to assist Chapel Hill entrepreneurs.

 - North Carolina Entrepreneurial Resources - We've gathered state-level entrepreneurial resources to help new entrepreneurs who are based in North Carolina.